w4bo/AA2526-unibo-phddataplat/slides/01-bigdata.md

 * You are not tied to expensive, proprietary offerings from a single vendor
 * You can choose standardized, commonly available hardware from a large range of vendors to build your cluster
 * [Commodity](https://it.wikipedia.org/wiki/Commodity) ≠ Low-end!
-  * Cheap components with high failure rate can be a false economy
+  * Cheap components with a high failure rate can be a false economy
 * Example of commodity hardware specifications:
   * Processor: 12-core i7-8700 CPU @ 3.20GHz
   * Memory: 64 GB RAM